What are Academic Reps?

 What training and support is provided?

-All Academic Reps are invited to attend a training session once elected to the role.
-Training lasts no more than 2 hours and is tailored to reps depending on whether they are a beginner or a returner.
+All Academic Reps are invited to attend a training session once elected to the role, this training expands upon what the role is and provides you with a solid foundation to get started in your role.
+Training is tailored to reps depending on whether they are a beginner or a returner.

-As well as training, everyone receives a newsletter at least once a month with relevant updates, information and opportunities relating to the role – this will include the chance to attend regional and national conferences to meet reps from other institutions.
+As well as training we will regularly contact you with relevant updates, information, and opportunities relating to your role – this will include the chance to attend regional and national conferences to meet reps from other institutions.

-The Academic Affairs Officer and Academic Representation Coordinator are also on hand throughout the year to organise regular catch-ups, additional training opportunities and provide ongoing support should you need it.
+The Academic Affairs Officer and Academic Representation Coordinator are also on hand throughout the year to organise regular catch-ups, networking opportunities, additional training opportunities, and provide ongoing support should you need it.